 And this year, I’m following her year… but with a monthly cocktail instead.

-Since y’all seem to love my MOSCOW MULES so much, I figured that this year can and should be the Year of the Moscow Mule.
+Since y’all seem to love my MOSCOW MULES so much, I figured that this year can and should be the Year of the Moscow Mule… because the mule is a classic cocktail we should all know how to make at home.

 Prepare yourself, friend.
-You’re in for 12 (!!!) new Moscow Mule recipes on TSP, and we’re kicking off the year with the original and classic Moscow Mule recipe.
-Because somehow in all my adaptations, I’ve never thought to serve y’all the original.
+You’re in for 12 (!!!) new Moscow Mule cocktail recipes on TSP, and we’re kicking off the year with the original.
+Because somehow in all my adaptations, I’ve never thought to serve y’all the classic cocktail recipe.

 More Moscow Mule recipes you should check out that are a part of the YEAR of the MULE: Raspberry Moscow Mule | Blood Orange Mocktail Mule | Irish Mule | Mexican Mule | Kentucky Mule | Frozen Moscow Mule